MicrosoftDocs/power-automate-docs/articles/guidance/planning/tools-and-settings.md

 # Tools and settings to test your automation

-This article describes the<!--note from editor: Suggested, to avoid "there are."--> tools you can use to check your flows for basic errors and detect errors that occur when the automation runs.
+This article describes the<!--note from editor: Suggested, to avoid "there are."--><!--tayoshi:OK, thanks--> tools you can use to check your flows for basic errors and detect errors that occur when the automation runs.

 ### Flow Checker